+A practical study for the performer in basic unarmed and single weapon techniques with a focus on the safe and effective performance

-3544 DIRECTING II 3 hours A practical experience in the directing of a one-act play.
+TA 3544 DIRECTING II

+A practical experience in the directing of a one-act play.
 Prerequisites: TA 1134, 1454, 1561 and 3534.

-3 hours 3561 SCENE DESIGN Theory and practice of scenic design for the stage.
+TA 3561 SCENE DESIGN

+Theory and practice of scenic design for the stage.
 Prerequisites: TA 1421, 1454, 1522 and 1561.

-3562 COSTUME DESIGN 3 hours Theory and practice of costume design for the stage.
+TA 3562 COSTUME DESIGN

+Theory and practice of costume design for the stage.
 Prerequisites: TA 1421, 1522 and 1561.

-3563 LIGHTING DESIGN 3 hours The concepts of stage lighting design with emphasis on accepted professional procedures, script analysis, drafting, and cueing.
+TA 3563 LIGHTING DESIGN

+The concepts of stage lighting design with emphasis on accepted professional procedures, script analysis, drafting, and cueing.
 Prerequisites: TA 15611 and TA 2553.

+TA 3950 RECITAL PREPARATION

+A practical study to prepare the Musical Theatre major to meet the exit requirement by public performance.

+TA 3951 RECITAL

-3950 RECITAL PREPARATION 1 hour A practical study to prepare the Musical Theatre major to meet the exit requirement by public performance.
-3951 RECITAL 0 hours A practical study to prepare the Musical Theatre major to meet the exit requirement by public performance, to include assembling and preparing the materials, making physical arrangements, and other preliminary necessary preparation.
+A practical study to prepare the Musical Theatre major to meet the exit requirement by public performance, to include assembling and preparing the materials, making physical arrangements, and other preliminary necessary preparation.
 Graded Satisfactory/Unsatisfactory.
 Prerequisite: TA 3950.

-4000 B.F.A.
-CAPSTONE EXPERIENCE 3 hour Supervised research for B.F.A. students in either the area of musical theatre, theatre arts performance, or theatre design and production, to be conducted in conjunction with a creative project within the student's area of emphasis.
+TA 4000 B.F.A.
+CAPSTONE EXPERIENCE

+Supervised research for B.F.A. students in either the area of musical theatre, theatre arts performance, or theatre design and production, to be conducted in conjunction with a creative project within the student's area of emphasis.
 Prerequisite: B.F.A. major and Senior standing, or permission of instructor.

-4100 B.A.
-CAPSTONE EXPERIENCE 3 hours A capstone course for seniors seeking the B. A. in Theatre Arts, Musical Theatre, or Theatre Education.
+TA 4100 B.A.
+CAPSTONE EXPERIENCE

+A capstone course for seniors seeking the B. A. in Theatre Arts, Musical Theatre, or Theatre Education.
 Prerequisite: B.A. major in Theatre Arts, Musical Theatre, or Theatre Education and Senior standing.

-4101-4109 THEATRE ARTS SEMINAR
+TA 4101-4109 THEATRE ARTS SEMINAR